TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Additional Ablations

-\subsection{Difficulty score consolidation ablation}
+\subsection{Difficulty score consolidation $(\alpha)$ ablation}

-In Sec.
-4.4 in the paper, we demonstrated the impact of distributional difficulty.
+Recall the evaluation section from the main paper, we demonstrated the impact of distributional difficulty.
 Here, we ablate the consolidation parameters.
-Recall from the paper that TPCL uses \textit{consolidated difficulty score} $\ddot{\Phi}_{r} = \sum_{b=2}^{B} \alpha_{b} \Phi_{r,b} $ where $\alpha$ is a coefficient controlling the contribution of past consolidation iterations, and $B$ is the back window length. $\alpha$ stabilises the difficulty measure by balancing the contribution of difficulty signals from the previous iteration vs the new iterations.
+Recall from the paper that TPCL uses \textit{consolidated difficulty score} $\ddot{\Phi}_{r} = \sum_{b=2}^{B} \alpha_{b} \Phi_{r,b}$

+where $\alpha$ is a coefficient controlling the contribution of past consolidation iterations, and $B$ is the back window length. $\alpha$ stabilises the difficulty measure by balancing the contribution of difficulty signals from the previous iteration vs the new iterations.
 The signals are aggregated into the consolidated metric $\ddot{\Phi}$.
 Given this, we ablate the following variants: 1) \textbf{increasing}, which assigns higher weights to the latest iterations within the consolidation window, 2) \textbf{decreasing}, which assigns higher weights to the earliest iterations within the consolidation window, and 3) \textbf{uniform} which adopts equal weighting across the consolidation iterations.

 Table \ref{tab:vqacp_v2_ablation_results} shows that the \textit{increasing $\mathbf{\alpha}$}, which emphasises the last state of the model under training, achieves the best performance.
 It slightly improves the performance by $< 1\%$ over the other two variants.
 Thus, the performance is not very sensitive to $\alpha$ choices.